 Kadwa has a BA in economics and international development, while Robins has a BA in psychology and marketing.

-Kadwa trained with the Gryphon rugby player before an injury ended her playing career.
+Kadwa trained with the Gryphon rugby team before an injury ended her playing career.
 She told Flare in a profile story that the sport shaped her as an individual and taught her many life skills.

 She founded Hijabi Ballers to give back to the sports community and help Muslim women and girls enjoy it more.